 I really wanted to get this category right.
 So, what excites me most about our frozen bowls and skillets is the response we’ve been getting.
 Everyone who has tested and sampled the final product has been blown away.
 I think people have strong associations with frozen foods they ate in the past, and the consensus is that these aren’t like anything they’ve ever had.
 Everyone we’ve been able to share the product with so far has been remarkably impressed.

 The number one non-negotiable for me was taste.
 If Primal Kitchen was to enter the frozen category, foods had to taste good, and if not, we spend our energy developing something else.
 Period.
 And like I said, we pulled it off.
-These aren’t foods I reach for when I’m rushed and I don’t have time for something else.
+These aren’t foods I reach for when I’m rushed and I don’t have time for something else, and can only do Mark Sisson two meals a day.
 These are foods I look forward to eating.

 I love them all, and it largely depends on the day.
 Lately, I’ve been digging the Chicken Panang Curry bowl.
 The sauce is so creamy and flavorful.
 I can’t get enough.